bitshares/dev.bitshares.works/docs/development/testnets/public_testnet.rst

 - The initial values of chain parameters
 - The account / signing keys of the ``init`` witnesses (or in fact any account at all).

-The chain ID is a hash of the genesis state.
+.. attention:: The **chain ID** is a hash of the genesis state.
 All transaction signatures are only valid for a single chain ID.
 So editing the genesis file will change your chain ID, and make you unable to sync with all existing chains (unless one of them has exactly the same genesis file you do).

 **Copy final Genesis**